SamuelHaefner/RiskAversionInShareAuctions/Readme.md

    - ```Grouping.jl``` - Determines the bidder groups and auction groups used for the estimation.
    - ```Estimation.jl``` - Contains the main functions for the estimation of W, $\Theta$, and the bounds.
    - ```TestMon.jl``` - Contains the main functions to test for the monotonicity of $F^j$ in v.
 2. The *scripts to conduct the estimation*.
-In particular, the following files contain the scripts to produce the .jl and .sh files that are needed to run the estimation on a SLURM workload manager.
+In particular, the following files contain the scripts to produce the .jl and .sh files that can then be run on a SLURM workload manager.
    - ```EstimateWandTSLURM.jl``` - Produces the required .jl and .sh files to compute and save estimates of W and Theta.
    - ```EstimateWandTRobustSLURM.jl``` - Produces the required files to compute and save the robustness checks for Theta, using a log-normal distribution rather than a gamma distribution when estimating W.
    - ```EstimateBoundsSLURM.jl``` - Produces the required files to compute standard and tighter bounds, using the estimates of W(p,q) obtained with EstimateWandTSLURM.jl.